Commutative and Noncommutative Harmonic Analysis and Applications

 Graduate students and research mathematicians interested in harmonic analysis, noncommutative harmonic analysis, representation theory, analysis and its applications, and signal processing.

 - Ilwoo Cho and Palle E. T. Jorgensen – Krein-Space Operators Induced by Dirichlet Characters

 - Frédéric Latrémolière and Judith A. Packer – Noncommutative solenoids and their projective modules

 - Isaac Z. Pesenson – Paley-Wiener-Schwartz nearly Parseval frames on noncompact symmetric spaces

 - Benjamin Purkis – Projective multiresolution analyses over irrational rotation algebras

 - Didier Arnal, Béchir Dali, Bradley Currey and Vignon Oussa – Regularity of abelian linear actions

-- Daryl Geller and Isaac Z. Pesenson – -widths and approximation theory on compact Riemannian manifolds
+- Daryl Geller and Isaac Z. Pesenson – $n$-widths and approximation theory on compact Riemannian manifolds

 - Mahya Ghandehari, Aizhan Syzdykova and Keith F. Taylor – A four dimensional continuous wavelet transform